FlaviaTG/BioPopWork/README.md

   echo $str
 done
 ```
-#### Produce a consensus sequences per chromosome in one sample
+#### Produce a consensus sequence per chromosome in one sample
-If you want to run all samples make a loop in a job.
+If you want to run all samples, make a loop in a job.
 See job example `Job-all-mpileup.sh`
 ```
 for str in ${CHR[@]}; do
 samtools mpileup -Q 30 -q 20 -u -v \